luisangelgare/Fitted_State_Space/README.md

 # Fitted State-Space Tool (fitss)

 This is a data acquisition-based methodology to construct a state-space model of black-box Voltage Source Converters (VSCs) for application in small-signal stability analysis in modern power-systems using the Component Connection Method (CCM).
-This approach determines the fitted state-space (FSS) model through the frequency-domain (FD) admittance matrix of the VSC, identified via the input-output responses of voltage and current at the point of connection (POC).
-By applying a multiple single-input single-output (SISO) vector fitting array, a stable FSS representation is determined with high accuracy.
-Order reduction methodologies such as Singular Value Decomposition (SVD) and Balanced Realization (BR) are then employed to generate the minimal representation of the VSC, eliminating redundant states and reducing computational burden.
+This approach determines the fitted state-space (FSS) model through the frequency-domain (FD) identification of the VSC via the input-output responses of voltage and current (even frequency) at the point of connection (POC).

 The **fitss** has been developed as part of the **MSCA-ADOreD** project, funded by the European Union’s Horizon Europe Research and Innovation Programme under the **Marie Skłodowska-Curie grant agreement No. 101073554**.